EwanColquhoun/the-flying-scotsmen/TESTING.md

 | Links  | pass    | pass      | pass     | pass | pass     | pass            | pass            |

 ## Browser Compatibility
 * The Flying Scotsmen application has been tested on Chrome, Edge, Safari and Firefox.
-During development the various webkits were used with the existing CSS to help prevent future compatability issues.
-The library
+During development the various webkits were used with the existing CSS to help prevent browser compatability issues.
+The Animate CSS library was used to help make the animations functional on all browsers.

 ## Testing User Stories
 * As a USER I can MAKE A BOOKING so that I CAN USE THE GROUP AIRCRAFT TO FLY.
+    - Once you are registered and approved by the Admin.
+The User can then access the Booking page by the Navigation menus.
+On the Bookings page the Approved User can then make bookings.

 * As a USER I can VIEW A CALENDAR OF BOOKINGS so that I CAN SEE AVAILABILITY OF AIRCRAFT.
+    - Once you are registered and approved by the Admin.
+The User can then access the Calendar page by the Navigation menus.
+On the Calendar page the Approved User can view all the bookings that have been both approved and awaiting approval.

 * As a USER I can CANCEL A BOOKING so that I HAVE FLEXIBILITY WHEN BOOKING.
+    - On both the Booking page and the Calendatr page the user can click on a 'Delete booking' icon.
+They will then be prompted to check that they want to proceed with the cancellation.

 * As a USER I can EDIT A BOOKING so that I CAN CHANGE MY BOOKING DETAILS.
+    - On both the Booking page and the Calendatr page the user can click on an 'edit booking' icon and be taken to the edit-booking page to amend their booking.

 * As a USER I can REGISTER WITH THE SITE so thank I CAN MAKE BOOKINGS.
+    - On the home page there is a link to a Register page.
+Here the user can submit a form making a case to join the group.
+That information is then passed to the Admin for approval.

 * As a USER I can SEE WHAT AIRCRAFT THE GROUP OPERATES so that I CAN DECIDE IF I REGISTER.
+    - On the home page there is some information about the group and the aircraft they operate.
+It gives the user a basic understanding of what the aircraft capabilities are.

-* As a USER I can LOGIN/LOGOUT so that I CAN VIEW, MAKE AND EDIT MY BOOKINGS.
+* As a USER I can LOGIN so that I CAN VIEW, MAKE AND EDIT MY BOOKINGS.
+    - From any page a Login page can be accessed by the bottom most button in the navigation menus.
+This will take the User to a login page, or if they are already logged in, if clicked, it will log the user out.

 * As an ADMIN I can VIEW BOOKINGS so that I CAN MAKE SURE THE AIRCRAFT ARE AVAILABLE.
+    - Once logged into the Admin page of the site the Admin can approve, view, amend, and cancel the bookings.

 * As an ADMIN I can EDIT BOOKINGS so that I CAN CONTACT THE USERS IS THE CONDITIONS CHANGE.
+    - Once logged into the Admin page of the site the Admin can approve, view, amend, and cancel the bookings.

 * As an ADMIN I can BOOK SLOTS so that THE AIRCRAFT HAVE PREPOPULATED SLOTS FOR MAINTAINANCE.
+    - In the Admin page the Admin has access to all the inner workings of the booking system.
+If the group gets more aircraft, the Admin can add these on with little effort.
+If more slots become available, again, the Admin can add more slots.
+If Admin needs to book an aircraft out for maintance or test flights this is also possible on both the Admin site and the main site once logged in as Admin.

 ## Known Bugs
 * ### Resolved